EYFS Profile and Moderation

 Results for children in private, voluntary, and independent settings (PVIs) are only required where the child is receiving early years education that is funded by the Department for Education (DfE).

-The children still eligible for funding in private, voluntary, and independent settings (PVIs) will be born between TBC.
+The children still eligible for funding in private, voluntary, and independent settings (PVIs) will be born between 1 April 2020 and 31 August 2020.

 The statutory collection does not require data to be submitted for unfunded children.

-EYFS Profile data should be submitted to the local authority's Business Intelligence Team by TBC.
+EYFS Profile data should be submitted to the local authority's Business Intelligence Team by 30 June 2025.

 • PVIs must complete and submit the 2025 Department for Education (DfE) spreadsheet (TBC) using the DfE guidance (TBC).